 The D day 29th July 2019

 On 29th July 2019, it was about 3 weeks after the Cochlear implantation surgery the external device was switched on.
-The switch-on process was like testing some kind of beeps and beeps loudness adjusted by the tech.
-After switch on I was on program 2 which is like soft sound pleasant to hear.
-The first thing I noticed that every sound was similar in manner, which means everything was sounding the same.
+The switch-on process was like testing some kind of beep and beeps loudness adjusted by the tech.
+After switching on I was on program 2 which is like soft sound pleasant to hear.
+The first thing I noticed was that every sound was similar in manner, which means everything was sounding the same.
 The tech sound and the audiologist sound etc was the same, can say like the sound coming from the Chinese electric toys.
 I was hearing the individual sound right away.
 Means like tapping on the desk, clapping, making noise with fingers, etc.

 The current situation is like I can hear conversation 50 feet away from me but cannot follow or understand a thing.
 Meanwhile, the audio-visual therapy was going on every week and I think I was like 40% getting things and the rest 60 % had to get repeated several times to understand the words.

 Some of the pronunciation of some words like VA, ma (native language) when combined in words I was not able to hear the sound.
-The last time audiologist tried numbers,2 digits were okay but were not able to follow much when combined like nine hundred and thirty like combination or 30, 70, 60 ( Means audiologist will say 3 numbers in sequence and we have to get that repeated) like the combination.
+The last time audiologist tried numbers,2 digits were okay but were not able to follow much when combined like nine hundred and thirty like combination or 30, 70, 60 ( Means the audiologist will say 3 numbers in sequence and we have to get that repeated) like the combination.

-Therapy was on progress and I feel some improvement, there was some variation in the sound I hear now so I am thinking it is probably mapping issue.
+Therapy was on progress and I feel some improvement, there was some variation in the sound I hear now so I am thinking it is probably a mapping issue.